 Institut für Virologie

-The Institute for Virology, University of Marburg, deals with the study of viral infections, which are significantly influenced by the pathogen exchange between animals and humans.
-These include a wide array of emerging and zoonotic viruses.
-Among the research responsibilities, the Institute focuses on molecular biology and pathogenesis of filoviruses, Lassa virus, Nipah virus, as well as human and avian influenza viruses.
+Research at the Institute of Virology, Philipps-Universität Marburg, is focused on zoonotic viral infections which shuttle between animals and human beings.
+These include a wide array of emerging viruses.
+Among the research responsibilities, the Institute has a long tradition investigating molecular biology and pathogenesis of filoviruses, arenaviruses, Nipah virus, as well as human and avian influenza viruses.
 Another focus is translational research mainly in developing vaccines against novel and re-emerging highly pathogenic viruses.
-The Institute hosts a modern BSL-4 laboratory to investigate efficacy of vaccines and antivirals and fulfill its duties in providing diagnostics for patients with life-threatening viral diseases.
+The Institute hosts a modern BSL-4 laboratory to investigate pathogenesis in small rodent models and the efficacy of vaccines and antivirals and fulfills its duties in providing routine diagnostics for the Marburg University Hospital and for patients with life-threatening viral diseases.

 Center Director: Prof. Stephan Becker Affiliated Researchers: Drs.Markus Eickmann, Eva Friebertshäuser, Hans-Dieter Klenk, Andrea Maisner, Mikhail Matrosovich, Thomas Strecker